 - Visit the Highwic historic building

-- Check all the restaurants around the area and in Chinatown
+- Check all the authentic eateries around the area and in Chinatown

-6. North Shore – best place to stay in Auckland for beaches
+6. North Shore (Takapuna) – where to stay for beaches

-For people traveling with families, then I recommend the Narrow Neck Beach, it’s situated within walking distance from Devonport.
-Don’t let the name fool you, the beach is quite long, very tranquil and it has a children’s playground!
+For people traveling with families, I recommend Narrow Neck Beach, within walking distance from Devonport.
+The beach is quite long, very tranquil, and has a children’s playground!

 Other accommodation options in North Shore

-This modern New Zealand motel boasts some incredible views of the harbor, and it has family rooms too
+One of the best motels in Auckland boasts incredible views of the harbor, and it has family rooms too

 With garden access and a kitchenette, this secure en suite studio is perfect for your stay in Auckland